Lean Sigma Black Belt Special Purpose Award

 - Click here to download CAMMS Course Schedule Dates

 - Please note that applicants will be required to pay an acceptance fee of €250 online if a place on a course is offered.
+This fee will be deducted from the overall course fee.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.